 3. Sponsored Content: Most blogs start this way.
-A company basically contacts you via email (or you reach out to them) and ask you to write about their product or brand.
+Sponsored Content is when a company contacts you via email (or you reach out to them) and ask you to write about their product or brand.
 They pay for the advertising and the link to their site (between $200 – $750+ USD / article).

 4. Create a Product: As I said above, you only own the emails you collect and the products you create.
 Having something that’s your own that you can personally sell to your followers is a must.
 Ebooks, online courses, t-shirts, tours…whatever you can think of.

 5. Freelance Writing: Writing on your own travel blog is a must, but a good way to make money is to do some freelance writing on the side – either for major publications or for fellow travel bloggers.

 6. Press Trips: Destination marketing is something that has taken off over the years.
 Tourism boards, tour companies and hotels are starting to see the value travel bloggers can provide.
 Basically, once you become a successful travel blogger and have a large following, you will be able to promote various destinations to your readers, and receive a salary.
 We’ve been invited on numerous press trips by tourism boards and have always had a great time, and completed successful campaigns.

 These are just some of the ways that travel bloggers make money.
 Think outside the box and come up with an idea of your own.

 Attending travel blogging conferences is one of the best ways to become a successful travel blogger.

 We’ve personally attended and spoken at quite a few travel blogging conferences and we can attest to their value.

 At these conferences, not only will you meet up with some like-minded travellers and bloggers, but you’ll also be introduced to some of the leading brands in the travel industry.